 - Unsalted Butter or Vegan Baking Sticks- Don’t use melted; the cookies will spread into a giant mess.

-- Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.
+- Cornstarch and Water- This is an egg free sugar cookies recipe so this mixture is needed to help bind everything together.

 See my recipe card below for a complete list of the ingredients with measurements.